-We’ve had several customers ask us about migrating existing data from a live application such that it is now protected by the Crypteron data security platform.
+Today we’ll cover how to migrating existing data from a live application so that Crypteron now protects it.
 We’ll assume a SQL database here, so we’ll talk in terms of columns but if you’re using an object store, just think “property” when you read “column” below.
 The general idea is as follows:

 - Your authorized application always has access to it’s data (encrypted or not)